The Revenge of La Llorona: Development

 On October 9, 2025, it was announced that Santiago Menghini would direct the film from a script by Sean Tretta, with Monica Raymund, Jay Hernandez, Raymond Cruz, Edy Ganem, Martín Fajardo, Acston Luca Porto and Avie Porto as the lead roles.
 James Wan, Emile Gladstone, and Gary Dauberman were named as producers.

 Filming

 Principal photography began in October 2025 in Buffalo, New York.

 Release

-The Revenge of La Llorona is set to be released in the United States by Warner Bros.
-Pictures.
+The Revenge of La Llorona is scheduled to be released by Warner Bros.
+Pictures in the United States on February 26, 2027.
+It was previously scheduled to release on April 9, 2027, but swapped releases dates with Panic Carefully.